The Recording of the Gospels

 There is much debate on the exact time of when each of the gospels were recorded by the different authors.
 Some say only Mark was written slightly less than 70 years from the time of Christ’s resurrection with Matthew and Luke coming to be some 20 years later.
-Some also believe that the account of John was written about 100 years after the resurrection of Christ.
-Since there is not an exact date on the books, as is the case with most historical works, the dating is based on the history it contains which is sometime within the first century.
+Since there is not an exact date on the books, as is the case with most historical works, the dating is based on the history it contains which is within the first century.

 The Bible is a sacred book and as God moved His messengers to write its pages, He did so by the power of the Holy Spirit (2 Peter 1:21).
 God only moved His authors to write the most pertinent details and information.
 In the case of the gospels, the date of their written authorship was not an essential detail.
-The most important detail of these books is introducing the world to their Savior Jesus Christ.
+The most important detail of these books is introducing the Savior Jesus Christ to the world.
 His character of love and mercy are revealed in its pages.
-Getting to know Him as one’s personal Savior appears to be the main focus (John 5:39).
+Getting to know Him as one’s personal Savior is the main focus (John 5:39).

 The Scriptures affirm, “The secret things belong unto the Lord our God: but those things which are revealed belong unto us and to our children for ever, that we may do all the words of this law” (Deuteronomy 29:29).